thorpej/CoPicoVision/README.md

 ## Design details

 ### Power supply
+The power supply is fairly simple, since we don't need the -12V rail that's found on the original ColecoVision.
+We do, however, require a -5V rail, which is used as a bias voltage in the controller interface circuit.

+Power comes in via a USB-C connector (with ESD protection diodes on the control channel signals).
+Power is switched using a MAX16054 on/off supervisor chip that controls a high-side P-FET to supply power to the rest of the system.
+The MAX16054 is controlled using a single momentary pushbutton.

+The -5V rail is generated using an ICL7660A charge pump chip.

 ### Clock and reset generation
 The clock circuit on the CoPicoVision is as simple as it gets: it's simply